Vijeth-Rai/Data-Science-Portfolio/README.md

 A new model can be built called [Hierarchical Multi-Scale Attention for Semantic Segmentation](https://arxiv.org/abs/2005.10821).
 This model might be able to give even better results than Unet.

+# Student's Mental Health - Outlier Detection
+### Dataset
+This dataset offers a fascinating insight into gender differences in fear-related personality traits and their correlation with physical strength across five university samples.
+The dataset includes self-report measures of HEXACO Emotionality to explore the effects of physical strength on fear-related personality traits - which is key information to consider when designing interventions for mental health issues.

+### Goal
+Based on the questionnaire and the surverys done by students, I will try to identify any outliers in the data.
+These outliers would meant that the student would be in a bad mental state and would require mental health support.

+### EDA
+- Males have greater grip strength than females
+- Males have greater chest size than females
+- Females have overall greater anxiety scores than males
+- Both genders have around the same level of emotional dependence scores
+- Both genders have around the same level of fearfulness scores
+- Females have greater empathy than males

+### Preprocess
+There are too many questionnaires and personality related attributes to make a plot out of.
+So I am grouping the relevant features together.
+There are no missing values.

+### Model
+TSNE - At low n_iterations, there are some visually noticeable outlier points PCA - Using the Local outlier Factor, there is evidence of existance of outliers in the data.

+### Conclusion
+Further investigation into the dataset is required to establish conclusive evidence that poor mental health can be accurately detected.
+While there is potential for significant improvements in this area, it is important to acknowledge that expertise in psychology is necessary for a thorough analysis, which I currently lack.

+# Instagram Follow Recommendation System
+### Dataset
+The dataset used for this project contains information about Instagram users and their connections.
+The data includes user profiles, their followers, and the users they follow.
+This information is valuable for understanding user preferences and behavior in order to provide tailored friend recommendations.

+### Goal
+The goal of this project is to develop a friend recommendation system for Instagram users by leveraging machine learning techniques.
+By analyzing user networks and connections, the recommendation system aims to suggest potential friends for users to follow, thereby enhancing their experience on the platform.

+### Preprocess
+The dataset undergoes several preprocessing steps to make it suitable for machine learning algorithms.
+The following features are extracted and transformed:

+1. **Preferential Attachment**: Computing the preferential attachment for pairs of nodes, considering the number of followers and followees for each user.
+This feature is a measure of how likely two users are to connect based on their existing connections.

+2. **SVD Features**: The code uses precomputed SVD features (svd_u and svd_v vectors) that are derived from the adjacency matrix of the graph.
+These features capture the latent relationships between users in the network, which can help the model understand the underlying structure of the network.

+3. **Dot products of SVD features**: The element-wise dot products of the svd_u and svd_v vectors are calculated to generate new features.
+These new features can help capture the similarity between users in the network.

+After these preprocessing steps, the dataset is ready for training the XGBoost model to make recommendations.

+### Model
+The XGBoost Classifier is employed as the primary machine learning model for this project.
+The model is trained and tested using various hyperparameters to optimize its performance.
+The model's performance is evaluated using the **F1 score**.
+A grid search of hyperparameters is performed to find the best combination of max_depth, learning_rate, and n_estimators for the XGBoost model.

+After identifying the optimal hyperparameters, the model is trained, and predictions are made for both the train and test sets.
+Confusion, precision, and recall matrices are plotted to visualize and better understand the model's performance.

+### Model Performance
+The XGBoost Classifier achieved a **Maximum Accuracy of 93.50%** on the test set.
+The optimal hyperparameters for the model were found to be:
+- max_depth: 10
+- learning_rate: 0.01
+- n_estimators: 50

+Using these hyperparameters, the model effectively predicted Instagram friend recommendations.
+The confusion, precision, and recall matrices provided a comprehensive view of the model's performance, allowing us to better understand its strengths and limitations.

+### Conclusion
+The Instagram Friend Recommendation System successfully suggests potential friends for users to follow, enhancing their experience on the platform.
+Further improvements can be made by exploring additional features, fine-tuning the model, and incorporating user feedback to refine the recommendations.

 ## Master's Dissertation

 [Provide a brief description of the project here]